Prosh (University of Western Australia): History

 In 1931, a small group of students compiled a small, satirical newspaper called the "SRUSS SRUSS Times" as part of graduation celebrations.
 Later that week, the Perth newspaper The Sunday Times berated the creators of the newspaper, calling it trash and filth, and the creators were subsequently penalised, in the form of a fine payable to a local children's charity.

 In the 1950s the newspaper reappeared as Prosh.
-The name was derived from the inability of inebriated students to pronounce the word “procession” without slurring.
+The name was derived from the inability of inebriated students to pronounce the word "procession" without slurring.
 Over the decades of the Prosh procession through Perth, various floats and vehicles of dubious form and function passed through the centre of the city.

-As of 2025's edition, Prosh (which is now one of the oldest UWA traditions) is kept alive by volunteers writing, editing and distributing the newspaper annually in April.
-Each year a new group of charities are chosen as the beneficiaries of all money raised by Prosh, with more than $100,000 raised each year.
+As of 2025's edition, Prosh is kept alive by volunteers writing, editing and distributing the newspaper annually in April.
+Each year a new group of charities are chosen as the beneficiaries of all money raised by Prosh, with more than raised each year.

 Controversy

 In 2013, Prosh published a "dreamtime horoscope" that mocked Indigenous Australians with reference to excessive drinking and disproportional financial support from the government.
 The incident received national media attention and an apology was issued by the UWA Student Guild who committed to changing policies and guidelines for Prosh publications.

-In 2025, the newspaper was criticised for a front page cartoon that depicted Israeli prime minister Benjamin Netanyahu voyeuristically manipulating US president Donald Trump as businessman Elon Musk anally penetrates him, with the headline, "Lobbied up the A$$".
-The cover attracted complaints that argued it relied on anti-Semitic tropes.
+In 2025, the newspaper was criticised for a front page cartoon that depicted Israeli prime minister Benjamin Netanyahu voyeuristically manipulating US president Donald Trump as Elon Musk anally penetrates him, with the headline, "Lobbied up the A$$".
+The cover attracted complaints that argued it relied on antisemitic tropes.
 The UWA Student Guild apologised for the cover, stating it had been intended only as political commentary.